AmitSolnke/unleash/website/docs/how-to/how-to-add-sso-open-id-connect.md

 ### Step 2: Navigate to SSO configuration {#step-2}

 Unleash enterprise supports multiple authentication providers, and we provide in depth guides for each of them.
-To find them navigate to "Admin" => "Single-Sign-On" section.
+To find them navigate to **Admin > Single sign-on**.

 ![admin-authentication](/img/sso-oidc.png)